 - Is fluid-regulatory strain detrimental or beneficial for heat and aerobic conditioning?

 - Are well-trained athletes less sensitive to acute cardiovascular, thermoregulatory, metabolic and cognitive effects of dehydration?

-These questions are addressed in collaboration with some excellent Honours, Masters and Doctoral research students, a recent Research Assistant (Evelyn Parr) and colleagues in our School (esp.
-Drs Sam Lucas, Nancy Rehrer and Elaine Hargreaves), University (Dr Chris Baldi, Profs Rob Walker, Andre van Rij and Patrick Manning), Australia (Dr Jonathon Peake (QUT) and Professor John Hawley (RMIT)), Singapore (Dr Chin Leong Lim), Denmark (A/Prof Jörn Helge, Prof Frank Pott) and England (Prof Keith George (LJMU), Dr Emma Ross (Essex)), and long-term, enjoyable collaborations with Drs Sam Lucas (PE) and Phil Ainslie (now at UBC Kelowna).
+These questions are addressed in collaboration with some excellent Honours, Masters and Doctoral research students and colleagues in our School (esp.
+A/Prof Nancy Rehrer and Dr Elaine Hargreaves), University (Dr Chris Baldi, Profs Rob Walker, Andre van Rij and Patrick Manning), Australia (Dr Jonathon Peake (QUT) and Prof John Hawley (RMIT)), Singapore (Dr Chin Leong Lim), Denmark (A/Prof Jörn Helge, Prof Frank Pott) and England (Prof Keith George (LJMU), Dr Emma Ross (Essex)), and long-term, enjoyable collaborations with Dr Sam Lucas (now at Birmingham) and A/Prof Phil Ainslie (now at UBC Kelowna).

 Techniques used in the projects include measurement of body temperature, on-line sweat rate and composition, perfusion of the whole-body, brain and isolated limbs, blood volume and composition, respiratory function, perceived status, work performance, blood glucose, and plasma concentrations of cytokines, fluid-regulatory and stress hormones and oxidative stress markers.
-Funding for projects has been obtained from the NZ Academy of Sport, SPARC, Otago Medical Research Foundation, NZ Rugby Union, Otago University and confidential bodies.
+Funding for projects has been obtained from the IOC Medical Commission, ITU, FINA, NZ Academy of Sport, SPARC, Otago Medical Research Foundation, NZ Rugby Union, Otago University and confidential bodies.

 Current Research Students